Small companies need to tap the power of big data Via Acumor

 And you’re asking yourself which of your staffers is talented and dedicated enough to become managers.
 In other words, you’re incredibly busy.

-But there’s one more item that should be on your to-do list: You need to analyze big data and use that data to create deeper relationships with your customers.
+According to Think Data Group, you can visit their website here, there’s one more item that should be on your to-do list: You need to analyze big data and use that data to create deeper relationships with your customers.
 Not surprisingly, you may have no clue how you can do this.
 And you might not know what big data is.
 But here’s why big data isn’t only for big businesses.
 Here’s why big data might help your company succeed even in a difficult economy.

 Defining Big Data